Russia moves closer to adopting compensation for sanctions law

 “Basically, we encourage the outflow of capital from the country in different forms, that is not the objective of our economic policy,” Ulyukayev, who spoke in the Duma before the bill’s reading, said.
 “From my point of view (the law) would be counterproductive.”

-Kremlin critic Alexei Navalny, who is under house-arrest, wrote on his blog: “Now we will pay for the Rotenberg-Timchenko villas twice.
+Kremlin critic Alexei Navalny, who is under house-arrest, wrote on his blog: “Now we will pay for the (billionaires’) villas twice.
 Once when they steal everything to build them, and the second time when we compensate them when their assets are seized.”
-(Reporting by Maria Tsvetkova; Writing by Lidia Kelly; Editing by Janet Lawrence)